 6. Afternoon activities – the lack of

 There are no end of activities on for parents of babies and pre-school age kids in the mornings, so much so that we have something fun to do every single day of the week.
 But the afternoons?
 That time between the last nap and the start of the dinner, bath and bedtime rush is woefully under-catered.
 And this just happens to be witching hour(s) for most kids, when an absorbing activity would actually be greatly appreciated.
+It appears this gap doesn’t get filled until they’re school age.
 Too bad!

 7. Parks without fences

 This must be an Aussie thing, because back home the vast majority of children’s outdoor play areas have fences and safety gates.
 Not so here!
 I can only think of one local toddler park that is fenced off (there is a rather large lake right next to it), and there doesn’t seem to be another for miles around.
 This isn’t at all helpful as a mother of a baby and a very adventurous, explorative toddler who very much has a mind of his own, and I have no idea what I’ll do when my baby is walking and they’re both wanting to head off in different directions.
 This has the unfortunate result that few playground trips are anxiety-free, and even if my child can manage all of the equipment himself I can never quite relax because I need to make sure he doesn’t get a sudden impulse to venture elsewhere!
 All toddler aged playgrounds in my opinion should come with fencing and gates as standard, then I think we could all breathe a pretty big sigh of relief and enjoy the experience that bit more.